 INMM has two student awards.
 Learn more about them in the For Students section of this website.

 INMM also honors members who die in the previous year with:

-Nominations are no longer being accepted for the 2017 INMM Awards.
-Winners were announced at the INMM Annual Meeting.
+Nominations are now being accepted for the 2019 INMM Awards.
+Winners will be announced at the INMM Annual Meeting.
 Nomination Criteria are listed below.

 To be considered for an award, individuals must be nominated by their peers.
 The nomination is submitted to the INMM Awards Committee for its recommendation and then to the INMM Executive Committee for approval.
 Nomination instructions will be provided in early 2018.

 - Name of the award for which the individual or institution is being nominated.

 - Name and address of the nominee, including title if nominee is a person, or former title if the individual is retired.

 - Name, address and phone number of nominee’s company or organization.

 - Recent resume of individual nominee or history of institutional nominee.